Grissess/xpptd/README.md

 You'll also need to make sure your kernel supports `uinput`, the "User level driver support" `CONFIG_INPUT_UINPUT`.
 Most prebuilt kernels for typical linux distros have this, but you might need to, e.g., take care of this on Gentoo, LFS, Exherbo, or the like.
 In addition, you might need to (`sudo`) `modprobe uinput` if it was built as a kernel module--this script intentionally doesn't run with rights to load it automatically.
+(Speaking of not running with rights, check that you have permissions to the `/dev/uinput` node as well; it has come to my attention that some distributions restrict this, as it confers an ability to believably simulate any user input--persons concerned about this should give pause to that consideration, and consider one of the LSMs.)

 # What's the Main Program?